JakeWharton/jakewharton.com/_posts/2024-03-21-gradle-toolchains-are-rarely-a-good-idea.md

 Not to stray too far off-topic, but if you installed it with SDKMAN! or similar JDK management tools there's a good chance it's wildly out of date.
 I keep all my JDKs up-to-date by installing them through [a Homebrew tap](https://github.com/mdogan/homebrew-zulu) which itself updates automatically using the Azul Zulu API.
 As long as I do a `brew upgrade` every so often, each major JDK release that I have installed will be updated.

-Without a JVM toolchain, a modern JDK (even an outdated patch release of one) will honor resource limits and perform much better in containerized environments.
+Without a Java toolchain, a modern JDK (even an outdated patch release of one) will honor resource limits and perform much better in containerized environments.

 ### Compiler bugs